dianam2r/racc-p/themes/zurb_foundation/README.txt

 See STARTER/README.txt for how to create a starter theme using this base theme.

-Zurb Foundation 6 has switched from compass to bower, npm and gulp for dependency management and generating CSS from scss files.
+Zurb Foundation 6 has switched from compass to npm and gulp for dependency management and generating CSS from scss files.

 Foundation Docs